The Best Beaches in South Africa

-Coffee Bay is home to the globally recognised natural wonder that is the Hole in the Wall.
-The dramatic views at Wild Coast comprise untamed greenery, craggy rock pools and of course, the natural marvel that is Hole in the Wall, giving this beach a more rustic and rugged feel than its rivals.
+Coffee Bay is home to the globally recognized natural wonder that is the Hole in the Wall.
+The dramatic views at Wild Coast comprise untamed greenery, rock pools, and of course, the natural marvel that is Hole in the Wall, giving this South African beach a more rustic and rugged feel than its rivals.
 But that’s all part of its pull.

 Wild Coast certainly lives up to its name and is the ideal location for adventurous honeymooners and couples looking to get their hike on.
 Expect ample fishing spots, challenging treks, and stupendous scenery.

-No list of the best beaches in South Africa would be complete without Jeffreys Bay.
+No list of the best beaches in South Africa would be complete without mentioning the town of Jeffreys Bay.
 Celebrated for its world-class waves, also referred to as Supertubes, Dolphin Beach is one of the most acclaimed surfing spots on the planet.
-Plus, the shift in location sees us leave behind the chilly temperatures of the Atlantic and move into the sultry seas of the Indian Ocean.
+Plus, this location sees us leave behind the chilly temperatures of the Atlantic and move into the sultry seas of the Indian Ocean.
 This makes for more than desirable swimming conditions.

-And whilst we’re on the topic of the ocean, that’s probably where you’ll want to stay because Dolphin Beach is host to pods of the majestic creatures themselves.
-Families of bottle-nosed dolphins can be sighted here all year round, as can whales between July - September.
-It’s easy to see why J-bay is a hit with families.
+And while we’re on the topic of the ocean, that’s probably where you’ll want to stay because Dolphin Beach is host to pods of the majestic creatures themselves.
+Families of bottle-nosed dolphins can be seen here all year round, as can whales between July - September.
+Home to a very popular South African beach, it’s easy to see why J-bay is a hit with families.

-With 450 metres of raised wooden boardwalk, just entering Gonubie beach is an experience in itself.
-And it’s the same rough and ready promenade that presents the perfect spot for watching surfers, whales, and dolphins thrash around the Indian Ocean.
+With about 0.3 miles of raised wooden boardwalk, just entering Gonubie Beach is an experience in itself.
+And it’s the same rough and ready promenade that presents the perfect spot for watching surfers, whales, and dolphins splash around the Indian Ocean.

-Alternatively, shallow tidal pools, silky white sands and hidden seashells await you on Gonubie Beach.
+Alternatively, shallow tidal pools, silky white sands, and hidden seashells await you on the beach itself.
 The latter secures this shore as a must-see for those with small ones eager to unearth all the little wonders life has to offer.

 The Best Beaches in Western Cape